Disclosure Based on TCFD Recommendations

 2. Governance

-Policies and targets concerning environmental activities are discussed and set by the Group Environmental Committee as annual environmental action plans.
-With regard to climate-change countermeasures, the Environmental Action Plan sets targets for CO2 emissions within the Group.
-On the basis of those targets, energy-saving activities and the use of renewable energy are being promoted at each manufacturing site.
-The status of CO2 emissions is monitored regularly, and the Group Environmental Committee meets once a year to share the results of the previous fiscal year, the status of numerical targets for the current fiscal year, and major initiatives to promote continuous improvement of activities.
+The Group Environmental Committee sets policies and targets for environmental activities in each fiscal year, and deliberates and decides on the Environmental Action Plan.
+Regarding climate change countermeasures, we have set CO2 emission reduction targets within the Group and are promoting energy conservation activities and the use of renewable energy at each manufacturing site based on our Environmental Action Plan.
+We also monitor the status of CO2 emission reductions by regularly compiling energy activity data.
+The Group Environmental Committee meets once a year to share the results of the previous fiscal year’s environmental activities, the status of numerical targets for the current fiscal year, and major initiatives to promote continuous improvement of activities.

-Status of reporting and decision-making on important climate-change-related items in fiscal year 2023
+Status of decision-making on important climate-change-related items in fiscal year 2024

 |